Detectify's MCP server — secure, integrated AI for your workflows.

 Intercepting traffic

-If your data is not encrypted correctly, attackers can eavesdrop on your traffic to steal sensitive user data such as usernames, passwords, and credit card credentials.
-Stolen session cookies could be leveraged further in a chain of vulnerabilities by attackers.
+If your data is not encrypted correctly, attackers can eavesdrop on your traffic to steal sensitive user data such as usernames,

 Even though Google reports that 95% of Google traffic is encrypted with HTTPS, attackers still have chances to listen in via man-in-the-middle attacks such as dodgy Wi-Fi connections or bypass CORS and post messages.
 Such vulnerabilities in websites and other encryption issues can be detected and assessed with the help of external attack surface management tools.